fruffy/bluebridge/TestApps/PageRank/README.md

 python pagerank_homebrew.py <PARTITION> <INPUT> <NUM_CORES>

 PARTITION corresponds to either 'best' for ParMetis, or 'rand' for random assignment.
 INPUT is either a path to the input edgelist file, or 'best' for a generated best case graph, 'dense' for a worst case fully connected graph.
-NUM_CORES is the numer of parallel processes to use.
+NUM_CORES is the number of parallel processes to use.